moj-analytical-services/user-guidance/source/documentation/build-deploy.md

 * [Web app](https://moj-analytical-services.github.io/platform_user_guidance/deploying-a-static-web-app.html#deploy.json-1)
 * [Airflow pipeline](https://moj-analytical-services.github.io/platform_user_guidance/data-pipelines.html#deploy.json)

-Changes to deploy.json only take effect when committed to GitHub (master branch), a Release is created and the deploy is successful (see [Scan organisation and deploy][Scan organisation and deploy]).
+Changes to deploy.json only take effect when committed to GitHub (master branch), a Release is created and the deploy is successful (see [Scan organisation and deploy](/static-app.html#scan-organisation-and-deploy)).

 ## Starting a build/deploy